 Oracle Cloud ERP is designed to meet the needs of large non-profit organizations seeking extensive global financial capabilities.
 However, it may not be the optimal choice for smaller non-profits that are outgrowing compact ERP or accounting systems and require suite-centric offerings but lack substantial internal IT expertise.
 If you are a sizable, global non-profit organization focused on financial and procurement functionalities, along with an integrated and customizable HCM tailored for service-centric industries, Oracle Cloud ERP is the perfect solution.
 Thus, it holds the #6 position on our list of non-profit ERP systems.

 - Designed for Large Non-profit Organizations.
 The embedded HCM and CRM processes are suitable for large non-profit organizations.
 The P2P workflows are friendlier for the indirect procurement needs of non-profit organizations.

 - Native Capabilities for Grant and Fund Accounting.
-Expect native capabilities for grant and fund accounting provided as part of the package with very robust budget planning tools pre-integrated and pre-populated that can easily be merged with external datasets.
+Expect native capabilities for grant and fund accounting provided as part of the package with very robust budget planning tools pre-integrated and pre-populated, easily merged with external datasets.

 - Embedded HCM and PSA Processes.
-Expect HCM and PSA to be fully immersed with the ERP and grant and fund compliance processes.
+Expect HCM and PSA to be fully immersed with the ERP, as well as grant and fund compliance processes.